The Path to Rome: Structure and style

 The Path to Rome is both a travelogue and a farrago, which is to say that it is, at one and the same time, a linear narrative connected to a journey and a seemingly random dispersal of anecdotal thoughts and musings.
 It is animated, therefore, by the tension between the forward momentum maintained by the author's account of his pilgrimage and the inertial force of the tangential interruptions and digressions.

-Frassati Jakupcak describes the literary genre and style as a carnivalesque containing avant-garde and modernist narratives, though elements of the later postmodern movement are also present.
+Frassati Jakupcak describes the literary genre and style as a carnivalesque containing avant-garde and modernist narratives.
+Elements of the later postmodern movement are also present, particularly the use of travel narratives to express more complex emotions like solitude and turmoil in familiar circumstances.
 Describing the book as "self-consciously Rabelaisian", she relates Belloc's role as the narrator to "the quintessential carnival fool".
 According to Mikhail Bakhtin's analysis of carnivalesque literature, The Path to Rome matches all of the genre-defining elements: verbal abuse, "comic verbal compositions", and the inversion of the traditional separation between the audience and the author.

-The embedded narrative between Belloc and the Lector character forms a complex and metaleptic narrative, placing Belloc in a disruptive position between the reader and the work itself by centering the artificiality of the book's narrative.
-Frassati Jakupcak has described Belloc's use of the Lector narrative as a form of defamiliarisation and relates the character to the English yachtsman at the beginning of G. K. Chesterton's spiritual autobiography Orthodoxy.
+The embedded narrative between Belloc and the Lector character forms a complex literary technique called metalepsis; in other words, Belloc places himself in a disruptive position between the reader and the work itself by centring the artificiality of the book's narrative.
+Frassati Jakupcak has described Belloc's use of the Lector narrative as a form of defamiliarisation.
+She relates the character to the English yachtsman at the beginning of G. K. Chesterton's spiritual autobiography Orthodoxy, who accidentally lands back in England believing he has discovered a whole new world both identical to his homeland and yet totally alien from it.
+In making the reading itself somewhat strange, Frassati Jakupcak argues the enjoyment of reading is renewed.